MJdugule/explore/README.md

 Flutter secured storage: used to store the app preferences for light and dark mode Flutter screen util: use for responsiveness and screen size
-dio: used for api calls
+http: used for api calls
 google font: For getting google font type cache network image: used to show images from internet
+provider: for state management

 ## Challenges